autoplot/documentation/javadoc/org/das2/graph/util/GraphicalLogHandler.md

+# org.das2.graph.util.GraphicalLogHandler

-# org.das2.graph.util.GraphicalLogHandlerClass attempts to visualize messages sent to the loggers.
+Class attempts to visualize messages sent to the loggers.

 ***
 <a name="close"></a>
 # close